catamphetamine/anychan/docs/themes/variables.md

 ### PostInlineSpoiler

 * `--PostInlineSpoiler-color: gray` — Spoiler color.
-* `--PostInlineSpoiler-color--postActive: gray` — When a thread is clicked in a list of threads all spoilers in its opening post will have this color.
+* `--PostInlineSpoiler-color--contentActive: gray` — When a thread is clicked in a list of threads all spoilers in its opening post will have this color.
 * `--PostInlineSpoiler-color--censored: red` — Ignored word spoiler color.
-* `--PostInlineSpoiler-color--censoredPostActive: red` — When a thread is clicked in a list of threads all ignored word spoilers in its opening post will have this color.
+* `--PostInlineSpoiler-color--censoredContentActive: red` — When a thread is clicked in a list of threads all ignored word spoilers in its opening post will have this color.

+### PostAttachment

+* `--PostAttachment-shadowColor--hover: gray` — The color of `box-shadow` of a post attachment on mouse over.

 ### CommentTree